jmnunag/jmnunag/README.md

 - 🔭 I’m currently working on not procrastinating
 - 🌱 I’m currently learning not to be lazy
-- 👯 I’m looking to collaborate on nothing maybe
+- 👯 I’m looking to collaborate on nothing
-- 🤔 I’m looking for help with nothing maybe
+- 🤔 I’m looking for help with nothing
-- 💬 Ask me about pso2
+- 💬 Ask me nothing
 - ⚡ Fact: Coffee is nice